-- 1. Identify the main idea and most supporting details contained in culturally authentic materials using electronic information sources related to targeted themes that may include famous historical and contemporary personalities, technology, emergency situations, fables and legends, music, and/or the arts and media.
+- 1. Identify the main idea and most supporting details contained in culturally authentic materials using electronic information sources related to targeted themes that may include historical and contemporary personalities and events, technology, art, music, literature, society, politics or immigration.
 (7.1.IL.A.1) - 2.
 Demonstrate comprehension of oral and written instructions connected to daily activities through appropriate responses.
-(7.1.IL.A.2)

-- 3. Compare and contrast the use of verb al and non- verbal etiquette (i.e. the use of gestures, intonation, and cultural practices) in the Francophone culture and in one's own culture.
+(7.1.IL.A.2) - 3.
+Compare and contrast the use of verbal and non- verbal etiquette (i.e. the use of gestures, intonation, and cultural practices) in the Francophone culture and in one's own culture.
 (7.1.IL.A.3) - 4.
-Use the French language to describe people, places, objects and daily activities learned about through oral or written descriptions related to famous historical and contemporary personalities, technology, emergency situations, fables and legends, music, and/or the arts and media.
+Use the French language to describe people, places, objects and daily activities learned about through oral or written descriptions related to historical and

+- contemporary personalities and events, technology, art, music, literature, society, politics or immigration.
 (7.1.IL.A.4) - 5.
-Demonstrate comprehension of conversations and written information on a variety of topics including careers, famous historical and contemporary personalities, technology, emergency situations, fables and legends, music, and/or the arts and media.
+Demonstrate comprehension of conversations and written information on a variety of topics including careers, historical and contemporary personalities and events, technology, art, music, literature, society, politics or immigration.
 (7.1.IL.A.5) - 6.
-Identify the main idea and theme, and most supporting details in readings from age- and level-appropriate culturally authentic materials related to famous historical and contemporary personalities, technology, emergency situations, fables and legends, music, and/or the arts and media.
+Identify the main idea and theme, and most supporting details in readings from age- and level-appropriate culturally authentic materials related to historical and contemporary personalities and events, technology, art, music, literature, society, politics or immigration.
 (7.1.IL.A.6) - 7.
 Infer the meaning of a few unfamiliar words in some new contexts.
 (7.1.IL.A.7) - 8.
 Compare and contrast unique linguistic elements in English and in the French language.
 (7.1.IL.A.8)